The number of $n$-queens configurations: Lower bound

 We will show that these sequences are supermartingales with respect to the filtration induced by $Q(0),Q(1),\ldots,Q(T)$.
-We will then apply the Azuma-Hoeffding inequality to show that they closely follow their trajectories.
+We will then apply the Azuma--Hoeffding inequality to show that they closely follow their trajectories.
 This will imply Proposition \ref{prop:tau inf whp}.

-As we have seen in Claims \ref{clm:row-col prob} and \ref{clm:diagonal occupation probability}, conditioning on $\tau > t$ implies that a certain regularity holds at time $t$.
+As shown in Claims \ref{clm:row-col prob} and \ref{clm:diagonal occupation probability}, conditioning on $\tau > t$ implies that a certain regularity holds at time $t$.
 This makes it easy to calculate expected one-step changes.
 This motivates freezing the random variables at the stopping time $\tau$.

-We will use the following version of the Azuma-Hoeffding inequality.
+We will use the following version of the Azuma--Hoeffding inequality.

 \begin{thm}[{\cite[Lemma 1]{wormald1995differential}}] Let $X_0,X_1,\ldots$ be a supermartingale with respect to a filtration $\mF_0,\mF_1,\ldots$.
 Let $C>0$ satisfy $C \geq |X_i - X_{i-1}|$ for every $i$.
 Then, for every $\lambda>0$ and $t \geq 0$, it holds that